 What is Excel Freeze Pane?

-The Excel Freeze Panes feature locks the rows or column heading.
+The Excel Freeze Panes feature locks the rows or column headings.
 By doing so, Freeze Panes enables users to see each entry’s row or column heading no matter how further he or she scrolls.

 Reasons Behind Excel Freeze Panes Not Working